christenchung/Burden-Analysis-of-California-Emergency-Departments/README.md

-# sql/tableau projects

-By utilizing databases relating to healthcare and public health, I am able to meld my passion for medicine with developing skills in data analysis and visualization.
-I employ SQL to better understand and connect data, while conveying these relationships through visualization on Tableau to promote data-backed decision making.

-## Projects

-1. Burden Analysis of California Emergency Departments/Rooms 2021-2023

-## Burden Analysis of California Emergency Departments/Rooms 2021-2023
+# Burden Analysis of California Emergency Departments/Rooms 2021-2023

-* Folders:
-* Objective:
+## Project Backgroud

-  * Analyze statewide ER burden with particular aim to promote data driven decision making in regards to health disparity and resource allocation
+By law, ERs fortunately treat all patients, regardless of insurance or payment.
+ERs are crucial in coordinating emergent care to all patients that truly need it.
+However, this inevitably places strain on ERs due to limited treatment stations and resources.
+Using ER data from California Health and Human Services, I analyze statewide ER burden with particular aim to promote data driven decision making in regards to resource allocation and health disparity

 * Insights and recommendations:
   * **Burden Trends**: Analysis of burden and its change by year, understanding the relationship between burden and hospital ownership, health care resources, and diagnoses
   * **Burden by Disease**: Assessment of diseases and their corresponding burden to health care systems